 Taking the train from Singapore: you probably should just google for information.
 Our local knowledge is out of date on this issue.

 There are plenty of buses serving every corner of the Peninsula; there are also buses from Singapore and Thailand.
 In Tuck-Po's fieldwork experience, it takes anywhere from 3.5 to 5 hours to reach Penang from Kuala Lumpur, depending on time of travel.
 The best bet is to buy your ticket online.
-For example, here.
+For example, here or here.
 Among all those bus companies, the most punctual and reliable are Plusliner and Nice.
-Kuala Lumpur-Penang bus fares range from MYR38 to MYR44 (US$8.91 to US$10.32 at current exchange rates).

 Rapid Penang's bus 102 connects the airport to the tourist hub of Batu Feringghi on the northern coast of the island, passing Sungai Nibong bus terminal (termination point for intercity buses), USM campus, and George Town (the "town" part of this island) along the way.
 Other buses running from the airport are also convenient if you're intending to get off at George Town; look for information here.